Home/Blog / Why Do Breasts Sag?

 6. Smoking: Smoking contributes to skin aging and loss of elasticity by affecting the blood supply to the skin surface.
 This can exacerbate the sagging of breasts over time.

 It’s important to note that while some factors contributing to breast sagging can be managed, such as maintaining a stable weight and wearing supportive bras, other factors, like aging and genetic predisposition, are beyond one’s control.
 Furthermore, while breast sagging is a natural part of the aging process, it can negatively impact a woman’s confidence.
-Our female plastic surgeon in Corpus Christi, Dr. Cassidy Hinojosa, offers surgical options such as breast lift and breast reduction to restore a more perky and youthful aesthetic.

 icon